https://invisible-island.net/ncurses/man/

 o X/Open Curses uses const less effectively than a later design

-not use const may prevent the program from compiling.
-On the other
+that do not declare them const may prevent the program from

-hand, "writable strings" are an obsolescent feature.
+compiling.
+On the other hand, "writable strings" are an

 As an extension, this implementation can be configured to change